tinhnh2/ProtFinder/README.md

 these limitations, we developed ProtFinder, an efficient machine learning framework for protein model selection.
 Beyond selecting the best-fit substitution model, ProtFinder also predicts the rate heterogeneity model and determines whether to use pre-estimated amino acid frequencies.
-To enhance ProtFinders generalization to real datasets, we employed a transfer learning strategy: ProtFinder was first trained on a large simulated dataset, then we performed joint-training on combination of simulation and real data, finally, fine-tuning just on real data.
-Experimental results show that ProtFinder is up to 5000-times faster than ModelFinder while delivering results comparable to IQ-TREE and outperforming ModelDetector.
+To enhance ProtFinder’s generalization to real datasets, we employed a transfer learning strategy: initial training on large-scale simulated data, followed by joint training on both simulated and empirical data, and final fine-tuning using real data only.
+Experimental results show that ProtFinder is up to 2,200x faster than ModelFinder while achieving accuracy comparable to IQ-TREE and outperforming ModelDetector

 ## Project Overview